 Can You Park at Lake Louise?

-Unlike Moraine Lake, visitors are still able to park at Lake Louise.
-However, finding a parking spot at Lake Louise can be challenging from mid-June to October, and to relieve the stress of parking at Lake Louise, Parks Canada has implemented a Lake Louise shuttle.
+Unlike Moraine Lake, visitors can still park at Lake Louise.
+However, finding a parking spot can be challenging from June to October, and to relieve the stress of parking at Lake Louise Lakeshore, Parks Canada has implemented a Lake Louise shuttle.

-Paid parking dates align with the operation of the Lake Louise shuttle.
-The parking fee is $21 per vehicle per day.
+The parking fee is $36.75 per vehicle per day and $8 if you have a handicapped placard.
 You will also need a valid Parks Canada Pass for all National Parks in Canada.
 Parking overnight at Lake Louise is not allowed.

 When Does the Parking Area Fill Up?

 - Book a Parks Canada shuttle reservation online if they are available.
-There is service around Lake Louise.
+There is cell service around Lake Louise to try to do this.

 - Drive the Bow Valley Parkway and stop at Morants Curve.